instructure/inst_statsd/README.md

 For statsd only the `host` (or `INST_STATSD_HOST` ENV var) is required, all other config are optional.

 For data dog, only the `dog_tags` (or `INST_DOG_TAGS` ENV vars) are required.
 All others are optional.
 Having `dog_tags` is how to know to use data_dog.
 A `{}` can be passed if you have no desired default tags.
+The string needs to be parsable as json.

 ##### `host`